APark48/Comprehensive-Activity-of-Basic-Concepts-and-Fundamental-Algorithms/README.md

 - Destination Port
 - Destination Hostname

-Using our Data Structures & Algorithms knowledge, we will be solving the following the following...
+Using our Data Structures & Algorithms knowledge, we will be solving the following...

 ### Objectives:
 - Create the ADT of the object where each line of the log will be saved.